nova-model/nova-tutorial/episodes/04-MVVM-Deisgn-Pattern.md

             raise e
         self._job_status["fractal"] = "Completed"
     ```
-    Even without a View, we are already considering what the functionality that we'll need to support.
-We've already created the bindings to server as our communicators between our future view and our new view model.
+    Even without a View, we are already considering what the functionality that we\'ll need to support.
+We\'ve already created the bindings to server as our communicators between our future view and our new view model.

 **2. `main.py` - Wiring up TrameBinding (`src/nova_tutorial/main.py`):**